The Samuel Freeman House is one of three textile block houses designed by Frank Lloyd Wright and built in the Hollywood Hills in the 1920s.

 The Freemans lived in the house from the 1920s virtually until 1986 when Harriet Freeman donated it to the University of Southern California.

 From the street, the Freeman House appears to be a single story, but it descends two more levels down its sloped lot.
 While it may be bigger than it looks from the street, it's the smallest of all Wright's textile block homes at about 1,200 square feet.
-This original drawing shows the plan.
-It has an entrance, living room, and kitchen on the main floor, with two bedrooms, a lounge, and a bath downstairs.
+It has an entrance, a living room, and kitchen on the main floor, with two bedrooms, a lounge, and a bath downstairs.

 More About Freeman House - and More of California's Wright Sites